 The Board will decide who should deal with any media enquiries and together decide the extent of what the media will be told bearing in mind the principle of confidentiality as outlined above.

-If the designated person the DSO is the person about whom allegations are being made, SSM or Board Member will be responsible for contacting and liaising with Oldham Social Services Department.
+If the designated person (DSO) is the person about whom allegations are being made, SSM or a Board Member will be responsible for contacting and liaising with the LADO.